cliosight-software/cliosuite/CliosuiteIntro/README.md

 # Cliosuite Intro Project

-This is an example of a simple web site with user authentication that can be used to collect user feedback and inputs
+This is an example of a simple web app with user authentication that can be used to collect user feedback and inputs

 **Prerequisites**: [Node.js](https://nodejs.org/en/).